Today's Articles

 Afro Colombians, a history

 *This date, in 1810, celebrates Colombia’s Independence from Spain.
 This article affirms the history, culture, and heritage of Afro Colombians, the country's citizens of African descent.
-Colombia is considered to have the fourth largest Black African population in the western hemisphere, after Brazil, Haiti, and the United States.
+Colombia is considered to have the fourth largest Black African population in the Western Hemisphere, after Brazil, Haiti, and the United States.
 The Colombian Declaration of Independence refers to the episode in Santa Fe de Bogota, in the Spanish colonial Viceroyalty of New Granada.
-That day resulted in the establishment of a Junta de Santa Fe.
+That day, a Junta de Santa Fe was established.
 The experience in self-government eventually led to the creation of the Republic of Gran Colombia.

 Africans began coming with explorers to Colombia in the first decade of the 16th century.
 By the 1520s, Africans were imported into Colombia as slaves from the CongoAngola, Gambia, Nigeria, Cameroon, LiberiaGhana, Ivory Coast, Guinea, Sierra LeoneSenegal, and Mali to replace the rapidly declining Native Colombian population.
 African slaves were forced to work in gold mines, sugar cane plantations, cattle ranches, and large haciendas.
 African labor was essential in all the regions of Colombia, even until the 20th century.